-In the 1970s, with the help of a few library books and a stack of mahogany lumber, my husband and I built a small table loom so I could teach myself how to weave.
+In the early 1970s, my husband and I built a four-harness table loom so that I could teach myself how to weave.
 Weaving soon became an obsession.
-During the next twenty-five years, I accumulated several large floor looms, completed dozens of rugs and tapestries, taught classes at the Guilford Art Center, and led workshops at the Brookfield Craft Center, Creative Arts Workshop and in my Madison, CT studio.
+During the next twenty-five years, I accumulated several large floor looms, completed dozens of rugs and tapestries, taught classes at the Guilford Art Center, and led workshops at the Brookfield Craft Center, Creative Arts Workshop and in my home studio.

-My work has been exhibited throughout the U.S. and includes numerous commissions for public, residential, liturgical and corporate entities including:
+My work has been exhibited throughout the U.S. and has won numerous awards and commissions for public, residential, liturgical and corporate entities including:

 - Aetna, Inc. (Hartford, CT)